-Policy G4 Open space A Deve lopment Plans should: 1) undertake a needs assessment of all open space to inform policy.
-Assessments should identify areas of public open space deficiency, using the categorisation set out in Table 8.1 as a benchmark for the different types required.
-140 Assessments should take into account the quality, quantity and accessibility of open space 2) include appropriate designations and policies for the protection of open space to meet needs and address deficiencies 3) promote the creation of new areas of publicly-accessible open space particularly green space, ensuring that future open space needs are planned for, especially in areas with the potential for substantial change 4) ensure that open space, particularly green space, included as part of development remains publicly accessible.
-B Dev elopment proposals should: 1)) not result in the loss of protected open space 2 where possible create areas of publicly accessible open space, particularly in areas of deficiency.
+Policy G4 Open space

+- A Development Plans should: - undertake a needs assessment of all open space to inform policy.
+Assessments should identify areas of public open space deficiency, using the categorisation set out in Table 8.1 as a benchmark for the different types required.136 Assessments should take into account the quality, quantity and accessibility of open space - 2) include appropriate designations and policies for the protection of open space to meet needs and address deficiencies - promote the creation of new areas of publicly-accessible open space particularly green space, ensuring that future open space needs are planned for, especially in areas with the potential for substantial change - 4) ensure that open space, particularly green space, included as part of development remains publicly accessible.